 New mums: your body in the first week after birth

-If there’s a bad smell associated with vaginal bleeding, check with your midwife or doctor, because this can be a sign of infection.
+If your perineum feels hot or becomes more swollen, or if there’s a bad smell associated with vaginal bleeding, check with your midwife or doctor.
+These changes can be a sign of infection.

-- a vaginal birth, because the muscles and nerves around your perineum have been stretched and bruised
+You might be sore after a vaginal birth.
+This is because the muscles and nerves around your perineum have been stretched and bruised.

-After a vaginal birth, there are several things you can try to help with pain, swelling and bruising of your perineum (the area between the pubic bone and the tail bone):
+There are several things you can try to help with pain, swelling and bruising of your perineum:

 - Put ice packs or cold gel packs on the area for 10-20 minutes.